Romy Gill’s new cookbook is more like a diary of her travels around Kashmir

 “I think that’s so important – that’s when they open their stories,” she adds.

-She also wants the book to serve as encouragement for people to go to Kashmir – typically not an area with high volumes of tourism, due to the troubled political history of the region.
+She also wants the book to serve as encouragement for people to go to Kashmir – typically not an area with high volumes of tourism, owing to the troubled political history of the region.
 “I don’t want people to be scared, because the people are so nice,” she says, and they “want to share their heritage”.

 Gill continues: “I think you have to take the leap of faith, you have to travel.
 It makes me feel happy when I meet people, because there’s just so much to learn.”

-‘On The Himalayan Trail: Recipes And Stories From Kashmir And Ladakh’ by Romy Gill (published by Hardie Grant, £27; photography by Matt Russell), available now.
+‘On The Himalayan Trail: Recipes and Stories from Kashmir and Ladakh’ by Romy Gill (published by Hardie Grant, £27; photography by Matt Russell), available now.

 Register for free to continue reading